SwissClinicalTrialOrganisation/secuTrial_recipes/automatic_report_export/README.md

 5. Configure according to your personal specifications.

 ```
-Note: A detailed explanation of how to set the server
+Note: A detailed explanation of how to set up the server
       is beyond the scope of this recipe and should be
       discussed with a systems administrator.
 ```